Dame Jessica Ennis-Hill

-Face of BBC’s Football Focus, Dan Walker, has been a patron of The Children’s Hospital Charity since 2012.
+Face of 5 News on Channel 5, Dan Walker, has been a patron of The Children’s Hospital Charity since 2012.
 Dan moved back to Sheffield after studying BA History and MA Journalism at The University of Sheffield, and now has three children.
 He said: “All of them have been to the hospital at some stage or another and I’ve been amazed at the quality of the staff.

 “It’s a given that Sheffield Children's Hospital does an amazing job.
 There are some incredible people that work there but the facilities aren’t as good as the people there so we need to match that.”